 When it comes to choosing your walking stick, you need to start with a “blank.”
 A blank is basically a pole that has been cut, cleaned and cured and is, therefore, ready for the next stage of crafting.

-First you need to source a stick to cut; this typically involves hunting the hedgerows, forests and local areas looking for the ideal stick.
-You’ll want to locate the Blackthorn bush to start your walking stick and there are several ways you can identity this bush.
+First, you need to source a stick to cut; this typically involves hunting the hedgerows, forests and local areas looking for the ideal stick.
+You’ll want to locate the Blackthorn bush to start your walking stick and there are several ways you can identify this bush.

 - The blackthorn bush (Prunus spinosa) is the first bush to flower in the spring.
 When you are out and about in nature walking, make a note of this early flowering bush so you can return in the winter months to cut your chosen walking stick blank.